Rockville Assault Lawyer

 No matter how nice they seem or no matter how much of a misunderstanding the situation might be, it’s important to make sure to speak only through a Rockville assault lawyer who understands how assault works, who’s able to speak with officers on your behalf and who’s able to assist you in formulating a defense to the assault charges that might be coming down the pike.

-Penalties for First Degree Assault in Rockville
+Penalties for First Degree Assault

 First degree assault is a felony in Maryland and because it’s a felony, it carries a significant penalty.
 The maximum amount of jail time associated with a first degree assault is up to 25 years of incarceration.
 This is a significant amount of jail time because a first degree assault is considered a crime of violence.
 Somebody might have been injured to such a degree that the injuries could have caused death or serious physical injury or they were threatened with force that was to such a degree that might result in death or serious physical injury.
 Because of how severe the threat is, the courts take the actual charge of assault extremely seriously as well.

-Penalties for Second Degree Assault in Rockville
+Penalties for Second Degree Assault

 For second degree assault, the penalty is a 10 year maximum period of incarceration and up to a $2500 fine.
 Now even though a second degree assault is a misdemeanor, it still carries a significant amount of jail time because it is the most serious misdemeanor charge that we have in Maryland.

 Even though the 10-year penalty is less than first degree assault, it is more than many felony charges such as drug distribution or other felony charges that are not considered crimes of violence.
+Trust in a Rockville assault lawyer for help.
+Contact our team today.